 - /keys – This is a shortcut to show shortcuts.
 Nice quick reference for the MS Teams Keyboard Shortcuts.

 - /call – This allows you to type the first few letters of the person you want to call and select them to call.
-In big organisations, this could be very timesaving.
+In big organizations, this could be very timesaving.

 - /help – Pretty self-explanatory and straightforward.
 A really good quick way to ask a question of the Teams help via the T-Bot.